isomerpages/moe-zhonghuapri/_departments/Science/Science.md

 ---
 Science
 =======

-Vision

-Individuals with inquiring minds and a Passion for Science.
+Vision<br>Individuals with inquiring minds and a Passion for Science.

-Mission

-Engaged Learning through IDEAs (Inquiry, Discovery, Exploration and Applications).
+Mission<br>Engaged Learning through IDEAs (Inquiry, Discovery, Exploration and Applications).

-Rationale

-Science teaching aims to inculcate the spirit of inquiry and a passion for Science, resulting in our pupils being engaged and excited about learning Science.
+Rationale<br>Science teaching aims to inculcate the spirit of inquiry and a passion for Science, resulting in our pupils being engaged and excited about learning Science.
 We hope that pupils value Science and see it as a meaningful and important tool in helping them to explore the world that they live in.

-Aims

-Provide our pupils with first-hand opportunities to physically Inquire, Discover and Explore Science through a variety of teaching strategies/approaches and stimulating activities.
+Aims<br>Provide our pupils with first-hand opportunities to physically Inquire, Discover and Explore Science through a variety of teaching strategies/approaches and stimulating activities.

 Provide pupils with basic scientific terms and concepts to help them understand themselves and the world around them.